GISMentors/isprs-summer-school-2016/lesson5/wfs.rst

 Adding WFS layer to QGIS
 ------------------------

-.. note:: It's is wort to start new fresh empty QGIS project for this step for
+.. note:: It's worth to start a new empty QGIS project for this step
-        not getting confused with the layers you may have in the layerswitcher.
+        to avoid confusion by all the layers you may have in the layer switcher.

 #.
-Add new WFS server (`Layer - Add WFS Layer - New server`)
+Add new WFS server (:menuselection:`Layer --> Add WFS Layer --> New server`)

     .. figure:: images/20_wfs.png